Felerius/codeocean-scraper/README.md

 ## Result

 After execution the target directory will contain a subdirectory for each user.

+### Single file mode

-These subdirectories can contain the following content:
+If there was only one file associated with the exercises, these subdirectories can contain the following content:

 - `name.java`: Last submitted version.
 - `name - ASSESSED AFTER SUBMIT.java`: Version that was scored (but not submitted) after the last submitted version.